arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

               properties:
                 documents:
                   description: |
                     A JSON representation of an array of document updates as objects.
+                    Each entry has to contain a `_key` attribute.
                   type: json
       parameters:
         - name: collection